ArindamSankarDas/streamflix/README.md

 ## Features missing
     1. Not all pages present.
 You are free to add more routable pages in the application.
-## Note

-The website is deployed on vercel so when you visit the link you will notice that after you refresh it will show an error page.
-I don't why this happens on vercel, it may be because of some internal error in their sever.
-That's all there is I wanted to say, just wanted to point it out.
 ## Installation

 Install my-project with npm